City Guides Provence-Alpes-Côte d'Azur

 What to Do in Marseille, the Capital of Provence

-Marseille is one of the top places to visit in Southern France.
+Marseille is one of the most beautiful cities to visit in Southern France.
 The capital of Provence (and pastis!) boasts an interesting cultural scene, beautiful landmarks, and 300 days of sunshine.

 Marseille is far from other postcard-perfect cities and towns in Provence.
 Still, with 2,600 years of history, unmissable heritage, and culinary specialties, nobody will blame you if you decide to stick around town just a little longer.